PhilTheGM/DeathwatchAndAscension/characterCreation/AttachedOperatives.md

 |  |  |  |

 #### Interrogator:
+One of the few mortals that can speak to an astarties as an equal, you are prized for your insight, connections and knowledge of the unknowable.
+Away from the kill team you hold athority that is rivaled by few.
+Within the kill team your opinion and influence are highly valued.

+* +5 Int or Wp
+* You Gain Peer(Deathwatch, Any 1), Lore: Common(Any 2), Lore: Scolastic (Any 1), Lore: Forbidden(Any 1)
+* Pick 7 of the following:
+* Once per round you can ...
+* You may spend a fate point to ...
 Characteristics:
 |      |  +5  |  +10 |  +15 |  +20 |
 | ---- | ---- | ---- | ---- | ---- |